Betty-Kamau/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script displays current directory contents
+This script changes working directory to the previous one